DSpace/DSpace/README-dtq.md

 - Language is not properly showed in the Item View, it is `ces, zxx` instead of `Czech, Nolinguistic content`.
 Issue: https://github.com/dataquest-dev/DSpace/issues/253

 ### Tables which are not migrated yet:
-- resurcepolicy - automatically filled,
-- schema_version - automatically filled,
-- subscription,
-- tasklistitem,
-- webapp - automatically filled,
+- subscription, - Planned in CLARIN-DSpace7.5.
-- license_ressource_user_allowance,
-- user_metadata,
-- verification_token

 ### Tables which are missing in the DSpace7.*., but they are in the CLARIN-DSpace5.* (they are not planned to migrate)
 - userconnection,